Foundation for Australian Literary Studies Board of Directors

 Bethany Keats is a former ABC Radio Australia producer and journalist, and currently works as a media advisor for the Innovative Research Universities.
 She is also pursuing a PhD in creative writing at James Cook University.

-She has a Master of Marketing in Public Relations and Image Marketing from Deakin University, a Bachelor of Arts (Languages) in Japanese and Spanish from Monash University (which included Spanish literature), and a Diploma of Sustainable Living from the University of Tasmania.
+She has a Master of Marketing in Public Relations and Image Marketing from Deakin University, a Bachelor of Arts (Languages) in Japanese and Spanish from Monash University, and a Diploma of Sustainable Living from the University of Tasmania.

 Bethany is a former board member of 94.7 The Pulse community radio in Geelong.